 - Forensic Interviews with Child Interview Specialists.
-Interview Specialists Interviewers are specially trained in child development and age appropriate communication, as well as the dynamics of investigative interviewing.
+Forensic Interview Specialists are specially trained in child development and age appropriate communication, as well as the dynamics of investigative interviewing.

 - Interview Observation by Law Enforcement and/or Social Services.
-Enforcement and/or Social Services repetitive interviews are prevented to reduce the child’s trauma.
+Law enforcement and/or Health and Human Services repetitive interviews are prevented to reduce the child’s trauma.

 - Medical Exams with Physicians and Nursing Staff.
 Exams for physical and sexual abuse are conducted in conjunction with an overall wellness exam by medical personnel specially trained in child abuse assessments.